waitandhope123/ncft-formal-field-theory/README.md

 - Removes overstated or obsolete language
 - Adds the **core new results** (single attractor, constitutive projection)
 - Corrects epistemic framing without weakening claims

-If you want, the next clean step would be:
-- a **README vs THEORY.md split**, or
-- a short **“NCFT-core is complete” notice** at the top of the repo.

-Just say the word.